 Where does precious marketing budget ooze away to?

-“I know, half of the money I spent on advertisement goes to waste.
-I just don’t know which half”, stated by Henry Ford almost a hundred Years ago.
-What was his problem?
+Henry Ford said it almost 100 years ago: “I know, half of the money I spend on advertisement goes to waste.
+I just don’t know which half”.
+But what was his problem?
 He had little possibilities to systematically analyze the reaction to his advertising.
-Today we have such methods.
+Today we have these methods.
 However, little has changed to the feeling of wasting part of the marketing budget.

 Probably the most common reason for canceling a lead process is that the generated leads are passed on too late or not at all to the right person.
 Evaluations from own projects prove: The probability of completion can (depending on the product) decrease by over 25 per cent already after 24 hours.
 After 48 hours it often falls below 20 percent without processing.
 Far too rarely do we find processes dealing with unprocessed or misdirected end customer inquiries.
 That’s not the only reason why, in our view, rapid use of sales opportunities in 2019 is still the biggest differentiation potential.